coolhome/oidc-client-js/Home.md

 * accessTokenExpiring: Raised prior to the access token expiring.
 * accessTokenExpired: Raised after the access token has expired.
 * silentRenewError: Raised when the automatic silent renew has failed.
+* userSignedOut: Raised when the user's signin status at the OP has changed.

 ## User